PatrickMatthiesen/oh-my-dot/README.md

 ### SSH

-If you are using SSH to clone your dotfiles, you will need to add your SSH key to the ssh-agent.
-You can do this by running the following command:
+If you are using SSH to clone your dotfiles, you will need to add your SSH key to the SSH-Agent.
+This is because Oh-My-Dot uses Git under the hood.
+You can add your key by running the following command:

 ```sh
 ssh-add ~/.ssh/id_rsa